 The Caroline ship Ross Revenge was forced to move position due to the implementation of the Territorial Sea Act.
 The new location was far less sheltered and in November 1987 the 300’ mast collapsed.

 After the traumatic raid on Caroline in August 1989 the loyal fans came to the rescue and assisted the station getting back on the air.
 Many donated record collections and electronic equipment.
 Ex ILR equipment was also donated and ‘found’ its way onto the ship.
+Letters were written to MPs, the House of Lords and the media and a protest march was made on the Houses of Parliament.
 A Caroline Legal Fund was set-up and monies were also spent on critical safety items for the ship via the Ross Revenge Support Group which was initially part of the Caroline Movement.

 After the 1990 Broadcasting Act became law on 31st December that year the Caroline Movement was allowed to tender the vessel provided that such items were to do with the safety of the vessel at sea and engage in repairs where they could.
 Meanwhile Radio Caroline tried to get a third world licence but this did not eventuate.
 In November 1991 The MV Ross Revenge broke her anchor and was salvaged and towed into harbour.
 The CM / RRSG paid off a substantial part of the salvage dues and assisted in repairing the ship.